DLR-RM/curvature/README.rst

         # We call 'estimator.update' here instead of 'optimizer.step'.
         kfac.update(batch_size=images.size(0))

-    # Invert the curvature information to perform Bayesian inference.
+    # Invert the src information to perform Bayesian inference.
     # 'Add' and 'multiply' are the two regularization hyperparameters of Laplace approximation.
     # Please see the tutorial notebook for for in-depth examples and explanations.
     kfac.invert(add=0.5, multiply=1)